Hurricane Fefa

-Hurricane Fefa was a major Pacific hurricane of the 1991 Pacific hurricane season that, despite causing minimal effects, had its name removed from the list of tropical cyclone names.
+Hurricane Fefa was the only tropical cyclone during the 1991 Pacific hurricane season to directly impact the Hawaiian Islands.
 The sixth tropical storm, fourth hurricane, and second major hurricane of the season, the storm developed from a tropical wave on July 29 about 975 mi south-southeast of Cabo San Lucas.
 It moved west-northwestward, and under generally favorable conditions it strengthened to attain peak winds of 120 mph on August 2.
 Fefa turned to the west towards Hawaii, and slowly weakened until dissipating near the island of Hawaii.

-The hurricane produced rough surf, moderate wind gusts, and locally heavy rainfall during its passage over Hawaii.
+The system produced rough surf, moderate wind gusts, and locally heavy rainfall during its passage over Hawaii.
 No damages or deaths were reported.
 Two people were injured in the island of Hawaii due to lightning strikes from the storm.

 Meteorological history

 A westward-moving tropical wave exited the coast of Africa on July 17.
 It tracked across the unfavorable Atlantic Ocean and Caribbean Sea without development, and after crossing Central America, it entered the eastern Pacific Ocean on July 25.
 The cloud pattern and convection began to become better organized on July 28, and shortly thereafter a mid-level circulation developed.
 It continued to organize, and subsequent to the development of a low-level circulation it formed into Tropical Depression Seven-E while located about 975 mi south-southeast of Cabo San Lucas on July 29.
 Operationally, tropical cyclone advisories were not initiated until visible satellite images confirmed the low-level circulation twelve hours after the depression formed.

 Located over warm waters with fair upper-level outflow, the depression quickly intensified and attained tropical storm status twelve hours after forming.
 Upon strengthening into a tropical storm, Fefa developed a curved cloud band over the southern and eastern portion of the center.
 The storm slowly strengthened as it tracked west-northwestward, a motion due to the presence of a high-pressure ridge to its north.
 Fefa initially strengthened slowly; on the day after it became a tropical storm the center was located on the western edge of the deep convection.
 On July 31, convection began increasing over the center, and it is estimated it intensified into a hurricane later that day while located about 710 mi southwest of the southern tip of Baja California.